barkbox/test_wrangler/README.md

 ## Usage

 Once TestWrangler is installed, it will inject its middleware and its helper into your application.
-The middleware is designed to operate independently of any other part of the Rails middleware stack, so that its order in the stack does not matter.
+The middleware is designed to operate independently of any other part of the Rails middleware stack, such that its order in the stack does not matter.
 TestWrangler will run and attempt to assign test selections to requests as long as the `TEST_WRANGLER` environment variable is set to `'on'`.

 TestWrangler exposes a number of configuration options, which should be set in an initializer.